-- A. This criterion for total arsenic is the maximum contaminant level (MCL) developed under the Safe Drinking Water Act.
+- A. The value for this chemical was originally calculated based on cancer or noncancer risk, but because that calculation resulted in a higher concentration than that found in 40 C.F.R.
+131.36, the criterion defaulted to the concentration found in 40 C.F.R.
+131.36. - B. This criterion for total arsenic is the maximum contaminant level (MCL) developed under the Safe Drinking Water Act.
 The MCL for total arsenic is applied to surface waters where consumption of organisms-only and where consumption of water + organisms reflect the designated uses.
 When the department determines that a direct or indirect industrial discharge to surface waters designated for domestic water supply may be adding arsenic to its wastewater, the department will require the discharger to develop and implement a pollution prevention plan to reduce arsenic through the use of AKART.
-Industrial wastewater discharges to a privately or publicly owned wastewater treatment facility are considered indirect discharges. - B. This criterion was calculated based on an additional lifetime cancer risk of one-in-one-million (1 x 10-6 risk level). - C. D. - This criterion is based on a regulatory level developed under the Safe Drinking Water Act.
-This recommended water quality criterion is expressed as total cyanide, even though the integrated risk information system RfD used to derive the criterion is based on free cyanide.
+Industrial wastewater discharges to a privately or publicly owned wastewater treatment facility are considered indirect discharges. - C. This criterion was calculated based on an additional lifetime cancer risk of one in one hundred thousand (1 x 10-5 risk level).
+For some chemicals the criterion value defaulted from the risk-based concentration to the 40 C.F.R.
+131.36 concentration, as indicated in footnote A. In these cases the additional lifetime cancer risk associated with the criterion is less than one in one hundred thousand. - D. This criterion is based on a regulatory level developed under the Safe Drinking Water Act.
+E. This recommended water quality criterion is expressed as total cyanide, even though the integrated risk information system RfD used to derive the criterion is based on free cyanide.
 The multiple forms of cyanide that are present in ambient water have significant differences in toxicity due to their differing abilities to liberate the CN-moiety.
 Some complex cyanides require even more extreme conditions than refluxing with sulfuric acid to liberate the CN-moiety.
 Thus, these complex cyanides are expected to have little or no "bioavailability" to humans.
+If a substantial fraction of the cyanide present in a water body is present in a complex ed form (e.g., Fe4/Fe(CN)613), this criterion may be overly conservative.

-If a substantial fraction of the cyanide present in a water body is present in a complexed form (e.g., Fe4[Fe(CN)6]3), this criterion may be overly conservative. - This criterion applies to total PCBs, (e.g., the sum of all congener or all isomer or homolog or Aroclor analyses).
-The PCBs criteria were calculated using a chemical-specific risk level of 4×10^{-5} .
-Because that calculation resulted in a higher (less protective) concentration than the current criterion concentration (40 C.F.R.
-131.36) the state made a chemical-specific decision to stay at the current criterion concentration.
-E.
+present in a water body is present in a complexed form (e.g., Fe4[Fe(CN)6]3), this criterion may be overly conservative.
+F. This criterion applies to total PCBs, (e.g., the sum of all congener or all isomer or homolog or Aroclor analyses).
+The PCBs criteria were calculated using a 4 x 10-5 risk level, but because that calculation resulted in a higher concentration than that found in 40 C.F.R.
+131.36, the criterion concentration defaulted to the concentration found in 40 C.F.R.
+131.36, as indicated in footnote A.

-This criterion was derived using the cancer slope factor of 1.4 (linearized multistage model with a twofold increase to 1.4 per mg/kg-day to account for continuous lifetime exposure from birth).
+G. This criterion was derived using the cancer slope factor of 1.4 (linearized multistage model with a twofold increase to 1.4 per mg/kg-day to account for continuous lifetime exposure from birth).

-The human health criteria for mercury are contained in 40 C.F.R.
+H. The human health criteria for mercury are contained in 40 C.F.R.
 131.36.
-G.